Life’s a Peach This Summer!

 - Peaches have been an important commercial crop in South Carolina dating all the way back to the mid 1800s.

 - With the introduction of the railroad came the idea to build packing sheds near the train tracks.
 This was done so that railcars could easily load the peaches up and ship them long distances before highways were even developed.

 - Peach production is an important segment of South Carolina’s largest industry — agriculture.

 - The South Carolina peach industry grosses approximately $80 million annually to the state

 - The Peach industry helps local communities improve the economies of the surrounding rural areas.

-May 2021 data from SC Dept of Ag information
+Data from SC Dept of Agriculture

 Get more #FeelinPeachy96 travel ideas from our Instagram feed.

 If you visit and have a peachy experience, use #FeelinPeachy96 when you post.